ideacrew/ic-web/hugo/content/news/health-agency-streamlining-services.md

 +++
-title = "Health agency looks to data governance to streamline services" subtitle = "After struggling to work with nearly 70 disparate databases and paper-based grants management, the Washington, D.C.’s Department of Behavioral Health will map its data sources into an integrated technology engine that will ease information sharing and analysis." author = "Simon Henry" publishdate = 2022-07-02T00:00:00Z canonicalUrl = "https://www.gcn.com/data-analytics/2022/07/health-agency-looks-data-governance-streamline-services/373179/"
+title = "Health agency looks to data governance to streamline services" author = "Simon Henry" publishdate = 2022-07-02T00:00:00Z canonicalUrl = "https://www.gcn.com/data-analytics/2022/07/health-agency-looks-data-governance-streamline-services/373179/"